DNS Firewall: Overview & Setup

 Introduction

-This article describes the DNS and DNS Firewall at a high level, as well as Field Effect's approach with our DNS Firewall.
+This article describes the DNS Firewall at a high level, as well as Field Effect's approach with our DNS Firewall.

 Once enabled, you can restrict access by category (gambling, etc.) or have more granular control with custom allow and block lists.
 A DNS Firewall dashboard is also available for deeper investigations and insights.